Hong Soo-hyun: Career

 After she debuted as a magazine model in high school, Hong appeared in a Johnson & Johnson commercial in 1996, and began her acting career in 1999.
 In the following decade, true stardom remained elusive as she mostly found herself restricted to supporting roles.
 Then Hong received strong reviews for her back-to-back strong performances in the 2011 period drama The Princess' Man as a role Princess Kyunghye, and the 2012 quirky comedy History of a Salaryman, as well as Goodbye Dear Wife (2012).

 Personal life

+Marriage

 On May 28, 2021, Hong married her non-celebrity boyfriend in a private wedding ceremony.

 Philanthropy

 On August 9, 2022, Hong donated ₩10 million to help those affected by the 2022 South Korean floods through the Hope Bridge Korea Disaster Relief Association.